gmitrev/gmitrev.github.io/about.md

 My favourite programming language is Ruby, which I use to build beautiful(?) applications that bring joy(?) to billions and billions of users every day /s.
-Although I prefer the backend, I am never affraid to get my hands dirty with some filthy js/css mess.
+Although I prefer the backend, I am never afraid to get my hands dirty with some filthy js/css mess.
 My infra skills are also not too bad.

 I